Arthur-Milchior/anki-enhance-main-window/config.md

 #### Default color
 The color of a deck whose every descendant has new cards.

+#### Default column color
+The color of the content of a deck, if no other color is specified.
 #### ended marked background color
 The color of the decks which has an ended deck with marked cards.
 The  notion of ended deck will be explained in the next section of this documentation.